Joe Lara: Musical career

 He stopped acting after 20 years in 2002 to pursue a career in country music.
 In 2009, Lara became active in music.
 Lara released his debut country album entitled "Joe Lara: The Cry of Freedom" on October 20, 2011.
 Lara released a cover version of the 2007 Michael Buble song "Everything" on August 18, 2019 in honor of him and his wife Gwen's one year wedding anniversary.

 Remnant Fellowship Church productions

-On September 9, 2019, Lara and his wife Gwen began a Youtube series entitled "Life with Gwen and Joe".
+On September 9, 2019, Lara and his wife Gwen began a Youtube series entitled Life with Gwen and Joe.
 The final episode entitled "Honoring the Christian Martyrs" was released on November 20, 2020.

 Personal life

-Lara met actress Natasha Pavlovich in 1984 and dated on an off for several years until 2015 and were briefly engaged.
+Lara met actress Natasha Pavlovich in 1984 and dated on and off for several years until 2015 and were briefly engaged.
 Together they have one child, a daughter (b.
 2010).

 Lara became engaged to Christian author and pastor Gwen Shamblin on June 23, 2018.
 They married on August 18, 2018 in a Remnant Fellowship Church wedding ceremony.
 Together they lived in Brentwood, Tennessee.

 Lara was a certified pilot holding multi-engine commercial and instrument ratings along with a type rating for the Cessna Citation I.